tailcallhq/tailcallhq.github.io/docs/directives/link.md

 ### Htpasswd

-The `Htpasswd` link type imports [`htpasswd`](https://httpd.apache.org/docs/2.4/programs/htpasswd.html) file that could be used to provide granular access to data with [authentication](../guides/auth.md)
+The `Htpasswd` link type allows the importation of an [`htpasswd`](https://httpd.apache.org/docs/2.4/programs/htpasswd.html) file.
+This file is utilized to set up [basic authentication](../guides/auth.md).

 ### Jwks

-The `Jwks` link type imports [`JWKS`](https://auth0.com/docs/secure/tokens/json-web-tokens/json-web-key-sets) file that could be used to provide granular access to data with [authentication](../guides/auth.md)
+The `Jwks` link type enables the importation of a [`JWKS`](https://auth0.com/docs/secure/tokens/json-web-tokens/json-web-key-sets) file.
+This file facilitates the provision of detailed access control through [JWT authentication](../guides/auth.md).